Lawsuit: Special needs student sexually assaulted on bus

 KANSAS CITY, Kan.
-(AP) – A lawsuit alleges a special needs student in Kansas was sexually assault by another student on a school bus.
+(AP) - A lawsuit alleges a special needs student in Kansas was sexually assaulted by another student on a school bus.

 The Kansas City Star reported Thursday that the lawsuit filed against First Student alleges the company was negligent by not having an adult monitor on the bus when the assault occurred in April 2016.